 Make sure to remain in contact with the school

-Some schools keep a record of contact information and in some cases use that as a measurement of interest level for admissions consideration.
+Some schools keep a record of contact information and sometimes use a prospective student’s correspondence as a measurement of how interested they are in being admitted.

 Talk with your high school counselor about the visit